 Recipes That Use Kale:

 This massaged kale works great in almost any salad.
-I love lighter dressings on raw kale salads, like my creamy balsamic dressing, homemade greek dressing or my apple cider vinaigrette.
+I love lighter dressings on raw kale salads, like my creamy balsamic dressing and homemade greek dressing.
 If you are looking to lose weight, the olive oil and lemon juice already on the salad tastes really great too.
 Toss in some red pepper flakes for added flavor or add a little balsamic vinegar.

 Kale also tastes delicious tossed in soups, like this Garden Vegetable Soup.

 It is so YUMMY.
 When it comes to soup, you don't have to worry about massaging it because the bitterness will cook out.